vishaltak/gitlab-development-kit/doc/howto/gitlab-oauth2.md

 You should now be able to import projects from GitLab.com, as well as sign in to your instance with a GitLab.com account.

-NOTE: Running `gdk reconfigure` will remove your provider and you will need to re-add it.
+NOTE: Running `gdk reconfigure` removes your provider and you need to re-add it.